danburkert/honeycomb/README.md

 The HBaseAdapter jar will be copied into /usr/local/lib/honeycomb along with all of its dependencies.
-/etc/mysql/classpath.conf will be updated with the correct java path to /usr/local/lib/honeycomb/*.jar.
+/etc/mysql/honeycomb.xml will be created with the settings for the storage engine.
-By default, the /etc/mysql/adapter.conf will be setup to have zookeeper as the localhost.

 To build and install the plugin alone: